-Tips for driving on the beach this summer
+Tips for driving on the beach

 The key to safe beach driving is preparation.
 Even the most experienced drivers can be caught out, so follow these safety tips before heading off-road.